 Changing the outer packaging of all items included in the Kit Oisix meal kit to plant-based plastics

-The Group was in compliance with all environmental regulations and requirements in fiscal 2020.
+The Group was in compliance with all environmental regulations and requirements in FY2021.